Leadership training for students who are passionate about social and environmental justice.

 We are thrilled to partner with some of the most innovative community organizations in order to expose INVST students to these timely topics.
 In the process, INVST prepares learners to be effective & responsible community leaders.

 Also each summer, as always, our Climate Justice Summer helps students develop knowledge around justice, community, and leadership; and explore theories of power, privilege, oppression, democracy, and participatory engagement.
 They also examine historical and cultural contexts of environmental problems.

 We hope these first-hand learning opportunities that occur in community will help INVSTers develop democratic dispositions.
 INVST stresses collaborative & cooperative, compassionate, reflective, critical & analytical ways of being and doing.
 We also examine the structural causes of social and environmental problems, strive to help students develop empathy with those who are oppressed (both human and non-human), and focus on working WITH people, not FOR people, in reciprocal relationships.

-In addition, we will study the Dakota Access Pipeline and the Keystone XL Pipeline and learn industry perspectives on energy independence.
+In addition, we study the Dakota Access Pipeline and the Keystone XL Pipeline and learn industry perspectives on energy independence.

-In Taos, New Mexico, our students will see INVST co-founder Gaia Mika and stay with Daniel Escalante, who has created Casa Taos, an activist retreat center, with his partner Betty Artes.
-INVSTers will study community and culture in Northern New Mexico, Native American sustainability, diversity of leadership approaches, water, and land stewardship.
+In Taos, New Mexico, our students see INVST co-founder Gaia Mika and stay with Daniel Escalante, who has created Casa Taos, an activist retreat center, with his partner Betty Artes.
+INVSTers study community and culture in Northern New Mexico, Native American sustainability, diversity of leadership approaches, water, and land stewardship.